valentyn-arkho/valentyn-arkho/README.md

 ![MasterHead](https://i.pinimg.com/originals/2f/f4/28/2ff428006f3ade5f10beac69372062ab.gif)
 <h1 align="left">🙋🏻‍♂️ I'm Valentyn Archo</h1>

 I am a motivated and versatile person, always eager to take on new challenges.
-On the current project I perform the duties of a Technical Lead.
+As a Senior Software Engineer at Expedia Group, I am passionate about creating innovative and impactful solutions for the online travel industry.
+I work on the Vrbo platform, which connects millions of travelers with vacation rentals around the world.
+I'm shouldering the responsibilities of a Technical Lead at my work.
 With a positive attitude and a growth mindset, I am ready to make a meaningful contribution and show great results 📈.

 <h3 align="left">Professional Portfolio</h3>